tonyblatt/git-guru/README.md

 ### Branch
 #### Description

+Move from one branch to another.

 #### Command

+branch BRANCH_NAME

 #### What the Script Does

+1. Commits your code (see the commit script for how this works)
+2. Prevents you from switching branches if you have code to commit and are not on develop/master
+3. Switches you to develop/master
+4. Executes a git pull
+5. If BRANCH_NAME is develop/master, exits
+6. If BRANCH_NAME exists, switches to and rebases (this is the git rebase not the script rebase) that branch, otherwise (BRANCH_NAME does not exist), creates BRANCH_NAME and switches to it

 ### Rebase
 #### Description

+Updates the current branch to the most current code from the server.
+This is essentially the same as executing 'branch CURRENT_BRANCH'.

 #### Command

+rebase

 #### What the Script Does

+1. Gets the current branch
+2. Branches to the current branch

 ### Push
 #### Description

+Not yet implemented.

 #### Command